The Curvy Kili Crew: Breaking Records and Smashing Stereotypes

 After several weeks of working with WHOA Travel to hash out an itinerary we finally had a signup link for the climb.
 Nothing was published on the WHOA website since we wanted to limit the trip to plus size hikers only.
 Instead the word was spread within online travel communities and plus size hiking groups.
 All 20 spots were filled before we even hit the one-year countdown.
 The response was THAT overwhelming.

 The women who are joining me on this adventure are some of the most incredible people I’ve ever met, and I’ve only met a few of them in person so far!
-We’ve got moms, nurses, yoga teachers and engineers.
+We’ve got moms, yoga teachers, vegans and cancer survivors.
 We’ve got young hikers and old hikers, straight hikers and queer hikers.
 We’ve got volleyball players, triathletes and a two-time Ironman finisher.

 What’s most exciting, though, is that we’re working with a production company to film a documentary of our journey.
 This trip will inspire a new wave of plus size hikers to seek adventure outside their comfort zones, to test the boundaries of their physical limitations and to ignore the stereotypes that fat people face on a daily basis.
 We are plus size pioneers who will be normalizing fat hiking on Kilimanjaro and around the world.